 Delegating tasks effectively might sound easy, but in truth, in many cases, it can be very difficult.
 As a manager, delegating tasks is important because you cannot and should not do everything yourself.
-Efficient and effective delegation leads to empowering your team, building trust, and assists and supports the professional development of team members.
+Efficient and effective delegation leads to empowering your team, building trust, and assisting and supporting the professional development of team members.

-Subordinates who are gradually assigned more tasks and responsibilities will also see this as a sign of respect to their skills and abilities.
-Companies with employees who feel that they are trusted by their superiors tend to have a higher level of commitment to the organization, their work, their managers, and also tend to perform better.
+Subordinates who are gradually assigned more tasks and responsibilities will also see this as a sign of respect for their skills and abilities.
+Companies with employees who feel that their superiors trust them tend to have a higher level of commitment to the organization, their work, and their managers and also tend to perform better.

 As you can imagine, all the aspects mentioned above are very important for employers when hiring new manager-level positions.
 Your answers to their questions should indicate that you can delegate effectively and that your management style fits into the company culture.

 Examples of delegation skills